 At the time of death, funeral establishments, cemetery and crematorium operators must provide a statement showing either:

-As of July 1, 2012, all prepaid contracts must be guaranteed — meaning that a provider cannot ask for more money if the cost of delivering the supplies and services goes up.
+As of July 1, 2012, all prepaid contracts must be guaranteed — meaning that a Provider cannot ask for more money if the cost of delivering supplies and services goes up.

 The Funeral, Burial and Cremation Services Act, 2002 does not require that a refund be made for contracts entered into before these dates.

-You or your legal representative may cancel or change your prepaid contract at any time before the services or supplies are provided.
-You must give notice to your service provider in writing.
+You, your legal representative or another person named in the contract may cancel or change your prepaid contract at any time before the supplies or services are provided.
+You must give the Provider notice in writing.

-Review your contract and speak to your insurance company for details.
+Review the contract and speak to your insurance company for details.
 Your insurance contract may have a cooling-off period and cancellation fees and the amount of a refund will vary.

-Remember to keep all important documents in a safe place where your legal representative(s) can find them easily and give a copy to the person who will likely make the arrangements.
-Keep in mind that your representative may not be able to have a safety deposit box opened until after the funeral.
+Remember to keep all important documents in a safe place where your legal representative(s) can find them easily.
+Give a copy to the person who will likely be making the arrangements.
+Keep in mind that your representative may not be able to have a safety deposit box open until after the funeral.

-– the service provider can make a reasonable substitute at no extra charge, or
+- The Provider can make a reasonable substitute at no extra charge.

 If there are any changes or added items, your legal representative must give written authorization and may be asked to sign a new contract.